petelind/iexBee/README.md

 ## How do I contribute?
 1. After each meetup @petelind publishes a portion of issues, one for everybody.
 Pick one, assign to yourself, so someone else would not cross-step you.
 2. We use trunk-based development (https://trunkbaseddevelopment.com/), so no pull request is necessary - just commit to the master.
-If you feel unsure - ask this weeks TC (see below) to review your code, or send an explicit PR setting him as a reviewer.
+If you feel unsure - ask these weeks TC (see below) to review your code, or send an explicit PR setting him as a reviewer.
 3. Do not close the issue - TC will review your code and close the issue.
-4. At the end of the day check your email - chances are TC will ask your for changes; if its your first commits - chances that he/she will request changes are high.
+4. At the end of the day check your email - chances are TC will ask you for changes; if it's your first commits - chances that he/she will request changes are high.

 ## I was elected as Trusted Contributor this week.
-What is expected from me?
+What is expected of me?
 1. Set yourself as a TC here.
 Current TC is: @nikolai-riabinin-tr
-2. In the end of the day - go through all commits of the day.
+2. At the end of the day - go through all commits of the day.
-3. If you see something that has to be changed (PEP violations, absense of docstrings, code smells, non-named non-typed parameters in methods) - go into comments for that commit and start a review, requesting a fix.
+3. If you see something that has to be changed (PEP violations, absence of docstrings, code smells, non-named non-typed parameters in methods) - go into comments for that commit and start a review, requesting a fix.
 4. If it looks ok - close the issue.
-5.